 Where in Ningbo is the Replica Park Located?

-As far as that's concerned, the park is located just northwest of Ningbo's city center, near the base of Dapeng Mountain.
+The park, which doesn't appear to be completely constructed as of September 2018, is located just northwest of the Chinese coastal city of Ningbo, near the base of Dapeng Mountain.
 It doesn't seem to have an official English name (or a Chinese one, of for that matter), but if you happen to be traveling in Ningbo, just flag down a taxi driver and tell him the following: Da peng shan fu zhi pin gong yuan (达蓬山复制品公园), literally "Dapeng Mountain Replica Park."

 And how, precisely, do you get to Ningbo?
 Good question—read on for the answer.

 As is the case with many cities in China, Ningbo presents something of a paradox.
 While you've likely never heard of it prior to reading this article, Ningbo has a population close to that of New York City.
 As such, Ningbo has an airport, albeit one served entirely by flights from within East Asia: A vast majority from destinations in China, and a few beyond those from Japan.

 Indeed, if you want to visit Ningbo from overseas, your best bet is to search for flights to Shanghai or Hangzhou, both of which are less than three hours from Ningbo by train.
 Alternatively, you could take a domestic flight after arriving to a large Chinese airport from overseas, although given average airport delays in China and the often arduous security process, you might as well travel by land.